MichaelTMiyoshi/PythonWithMiyoshi/CompetencyTests/ReadMe.md

 2. Demonstrate your competence in using the while loop by creating a while loop for one of the following scenarios:

-A.	Create an error-checking loop that makes sure the user gives a positive input into an int called iNum.
+A.	Create an error-checking loop that makes sure the user gives a positive input into a number called iNum.

 B.	Output the numbers from 1 through 100 (inclusive) skipping 30, 40, and 50.
 Use only one loop.
 Put tabs between the numbers and only put 6 numbers on each line.